 Leaked cooling unit.
 A yellow ammonia stain and a sharp smell behind the fridge means the sealed unit is done.
 This one is not a repair.
 It’s a cooling-unit or whole-fridge replacement.

-Troubleshooting you can do safely
+Checks you can do before calling

 -